MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/extensions/aks-cost-analysis-add-on-issues.md

 You can enable the Cost Analysis add-on only on a cluster that has a system-assigned or user-assigned managed identity.

-### Solution 2: Update the cluster to enable managed identity
+### Solution: Update the cluster to enable managed identity

 Run the [az aks update][aks-update] command, and specify the `--enable-managed-identity` parameter: